Select Language

 What is a Prostate Biopsy?

 A prostate biopsy is a procedure to remove and analyse tissue samples from the prostate gland, providing a definitive confirmation of the presence or absence of prostate cancer.
-This can be accomplished by inserting a needle either through the rectal wall (transrectal) or the skin between the anus and scrotum (transperineal).
-Due to the potential for serious infections from transrectal prostate biopsies, it is advised that where available, transperineal prostate biopsies are done when necessary.
+This can be accomplished by inserting a needle either through the rectal wall (transrectal) or through the skin between the anus and scrotum (transperineal).
+Due to the potential for serious infections from transrectal prostate biopsies, it is advisable to undergo transperineal prostate biopsies when necessary.

 Transperineal prostate biopsy is a newer method of obtaining tissue samples by passing a needle through the area of skin between the anus and scrotum (perineum).
 This method is considered to be an improvement over transrectal biopsy, particularly because of the following: